exyi/diplomka/diplomka/text/4-implementation-0.md

 # Software implementation {#sec:impl}
-This section outlines how we are implementing the data processing and presentation pipeline.
+This section outlines how we have implemented the data processing and presentation pipeline.
 The aim is to facilitate reproducibility of the results, explain some technical decisions, as well as provide a place to acknowledge and cite other software this project relies on.
 Non-technical readers can safely skip this entire chapter; we separated the technicalities from the theory precisely for that reason.